OpenLMIS/openlmis-ref-distro/docs/source/releases/openlmis-ref-distro-v3.1.2.rst

   service to handle adjustment reasons and store data on stock cards (see Requisition component)
 - Configuration settings endpoints (/api/settings) are no longer available; use environment variables to configure the application (see OLMIS-2612 below)
+- postgres database now requires one additional extension: uuid.
+It is already included in the postgres component (see postgres component below), but those hosting on Amazon AWS RDS will need to add the extension.

 All Changes by Component
 ========================